Dragon Ball FighterZ: Enemy Warrior Arc

-16 implants the player's soul within the recently revived Frieza, much to the tyrant's ire.
-Frieza recruits the resurrected Nappa, Ginyu Force, and Cell to battle the clones and eventually confront the true culprit: Android 21.
+16 implants the player's soul within the recently revived Freeza, much to the tyrant's ire.
+Freeza recruits the resurrected Nappa, Ginyu Force, and Cell to battle the clones and eventually confront the true culprit: Android 21.
 21 forces the villains to battle and defeat Android 18.
 Goku and Krillin arrive while she pretends to be an innocent bystander to pit the heroes and villains against each other.
-The player prevents Frieza from killing Goku and the villains explain the situation to the heroes.
+The player prevents Freeza from killing Goku and the villains explain the situation to the heroes.
 Goku suggests that the two sides join forces to stop 21, and the villains reluctantly agree.

 The villains aid Goku in rescuing the Z Fighters to fight 21, who destroys 16 after discovering his betrayal.
-Frieza suggests to the group that they strengthen their link with the player to gain back more of their power and defeat more clones as they're the source of 21's strength.
-After killing the final clone, they defeat Android 21 and use Bulma's machine to help Goku, Frieza, and Cell obliterate her for good.
-Following her destruction, everyone's powers are restored and Frieza expels the player from his body as the heroes and villains start fighting each other anew.
+Freeza suggests to the group that they strengthen their link with the player to gain back more of their power and defeat more clones as they're the source of 21's strength.
+After killing the final clone, they defeat Android 21 and use Bulma's machine to help Goku, Freeza, and Cell obliterate her for good.
+Following her destruction, everyone's powers are restored and Freeza expels the player from his body as the heroes and villains start fighting each other anew.